breogann/breogann/README.md

 ### Hi there 🙋‍♂️!

 I am a **data analyst | python developer**.
 I work with ETL processes, data analysis and machine learning.
-Especially interested in automation and also speech processing & phonology—all of it through (mainly) `Python` and `bash`.
+Especially interested in automation and also speech processing & phonology—all of it through `Python`, `SQL` and `bash`.

+Currently becoming a **Full stack development** too.

 -  Sometimes I talk about things on [medium](https://medium.com/@fernandocostapradillo/starting-off-a-python-data-science-project-on-github-ec160fd97c63)
 -  Currently working on **deployment** of my own projects.